 How long does it take to receive a settlement from the insurance company?

-In most cases, once your attorney has negotiated a settlement and you have signed off on it, you can expect to wait about six weeks to receive your settlement check.
+In most cases, once your St. Charles truck accident attorney has negotiated a settlement and you have signed off on it, you can expect to wait about six weeks to receive your settlement check.
 If your claim cannot be negotiated and goes to trial, once the judge or jury reaches a decision, if you were successful, you can expect your check in approximately six weeks as well.

 Should I talk to the insurance company following my truck accident?

 If the trucking company’s insurance company calls you and asks for a statement, asks if they can record your conversation, or asks you any question at all about your medical status, you should always politely refer them to your attorney.
 You have the right to hire a St. Charles truck accident attorney before you provide a statement.
 Agreeing to talk to the insurance company puts your claim at serious risk.
 Your words could be taken out of context or otherwise used to reduce your settlement or deny your claim.